cardano-scaling/website/monthly/2025-06-monthly.md

 ### New website homepage

 We launched a redesigned [homepage](https://mithril.network) with a modern look, improved navigation, and better accessibility.
-The new homepage is now live at [mithril.network](https://mithril.network).

 ![The new homepage](./img/2025-06-mithril-website.png)
 <small><center>Snapshot of the new homepage</center></small>